stefphd/SBBMicro/README.md

   ```

   \note Tested with Windows 10 x64.

 * MacOS: not implemented yet, however it should be similar to Linux.

 Alternatively, one can use `ctrl+shift+B` to build the code in *Visual Studio Code* with both Linux and Windows (this makes use of `build_linux.sh` or `build_win.sh` depending on the operative system).

+\note The above shell scripts perform both the building and the uploading: it is not possible to build or upload only.

 ## Make tools

 One may also use *make* for the building, uploading and the documentation generation.
-This allows several operations using similar syntax:
+This allows several operations using similar syntax, so as to perform single operations at a time:

 * `make` or `make all` to build and upload the code.
 * `make build` to build the code only